angelosimone/interactive-mohrs-circle/README.md

 You can drag the red or green marker on Mohr's circle to rotate the stress element and inspect the transformed stress state.

-The file can also be downloaded and used offline.
+The app is fully client-side and can be used offline.

+## Repository contents

+- `index.html`: standalone HTML/CSS/JavaScript web app
+- `README.md`: project documentation
+- `LICENSE`: MIT License

 ## License